syncfusion/blazor-docs/src/charts/chart/getting-started/getting-started-wasm.md

 ## Enable Legend

-You can use legend for the chart by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartLegendSettings.html#Syncfusion_Blazor_Charts_ChartLegendSettings_Visible) property to true in [`LegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_QueryCellInfo).
-The name of the legend can be set by using [`Name`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Name) property in the series.
+You can use legend for the chart by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartLegendSettings.html#Syncfusion_Blazor_Charts_ChartLegendSettings_Visible) property to **true** in [`ChartLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartLegendSettings.html).
+The legend name can be changed by using the [`Name`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Name) property in the series.

 ```csharp
 @using Syncfusion.Blazor.Charts